IAAR-Shanghai/Awesome-AI-Memory/README.md

     </tr>
     <tr>
       <td colspan="3">
-        • Explores the capabilities and limitations of **large language models (LLMs)** in **long-text processing**, and introduces the **GLE benchmark** for evaluating LLMs’ performance in **long-context understanding**.<br>
+        • Explores the capabilities and limitations of large language models (LLMs) in long-text processing, and introduces the GLE benchmark for evaluating LLMs’ performance in long-context understanding.<br>
-        • The paper describes the construction process and evaluation criteria of **long-dependency question-answering tasks**, and compares the performance of different models.<br>
+        • The paper describes the construction process and evaluation criteria of long-dependency question-answering tasks, and compares the performance of different models.<br>
-        • Experimental results show that the **GLE benchmark effectively assesses LLMs’ ability to process long-form text**.
+        • Experimental results show that the GLE benchmark effectively assesses LLMs’ ability to process long-form text.
       </td>
     </tr>
     <tr>